rameela20/UniqueWordListGenerator/README.md

 5. Please copy the text file/files you want inside the folder where the tool (get_unique_list.exe) is.

+**Please check using Notepad++ software whether all the text files have UTF-8 encoding.
+If they do not have UTF-8 encoding; Please change Encoding using Notepad++ software's Encoding menu and save the files again.Then copy the updated files to folder  where get_unique_list.exe is**

 6. Double click on get_unique_list.exe file then 2 files will be generated.

-7. unique_words.txt is the file that includes the unique words.
+7. unique_words.txt is the file that includes the unique words for all the text files you copied.

 8. out.txt is the file that has all the text files you copied to folder combined into one.